LOADING ...

 found in the garbage.

-As she had them with tinfoil
+As she had covered with tinfoil

 David: for these alone,

-The children picked on her,
+The other children on her,

-Called her 'mary' and names,
+Called her and other names,

-group, given her idiosyncrasies.
+Peer group, her idiosyncrasies.

 was different.

-Often, her mother have little fits,
+Often, her mother would have fits,

-When she could take pike's no more,
+she could take pike's strangeness no more,

 Pike would place one hand aside each eye and stare directly ahead,

-even the family dog, mike,
+Kristin: the family dog, mike,

-Seemed determinedly her.
+determinedly against her.

 And chasing her into rooms she didn't want to be.